 In 1638, Margaret Brent became the first female to practice law in colonial America when she was named the executor of the estate of Lord Calvert, who was the governor of the Maryland Colony.
 Records indicate Brent’s practice included more than 100 court cases in Maryland and Virginia.
-Amazingly, there is virtually no record of another female attorney in America until the mid-1800’s; covering a span of over two hundred years.
+Amazingly, there is virtually no record of other female lawyers in America until the mid-1800s; covering a span of over two hundred years.

 After founding the “Chicago Legal News” a widely circulated and regarded legal newspaper in 1868, Myra Bradwell was an early pioneer for women practicing law.
 She wrote a well-received column on “Law Relating to Women,” highlighting hot-button topics such as suffrage, but her most significant contribution came in 1873 when Bradwell appealed to the United States Supreme Court in what many believe to be the first sexual discrimination case in American jurisprudence.

 In Bradwell v.
 Illinois, Myra Bradwell argued she was qualified to practice law in her home state of Illinois because she was a United States Citizen.
 At issue was the question of whether the right to receive a license to practice law is guaranteed by the Fourteenth Amendment to the United States Constitution to all American citizens.
 Not surprisingly, the answer was no; the Supreme Court held that states could statutorily deny women the right to practice law.